bbc/simorgh/docs/Code-Standards.md

 - If you have paired on a PR, this can include the person paired with but the reviewer must be a code maintainer

 - Alpha components do not require an immediate accessibility swarm or UX review.

+## Release guidelines aka non-functional requirements (NFRs) for release

+### Before Merge

+Unit Testing:
+- Sufficient unit test coverage for any new feature, route or page type
+- A11y tests/swarms (cannot go live on www.bbc.com) without this (this would be ideal but not required at this stage)
+Documentation:
+- Any doc updates/ new documentation for a given page type/feature E2E Testing:
+- E2E service config added for a new service/updated for an existing service
+- E2E should be updated and running against localhost and disabled for test and live Promoting to test (www.test.bbc.com):
+- All of the above
+- Any new data endpoints need to be available on test (speak to core pod about enabling these)
+- Raise an issue in the is-infra repo requesting the STM change for going to test
+- Ensure any new page type is being tested by lighthouse Once on test:
+- E2E config must be updated immediately to ensure the e2e’s are running against the test environment

+### Only applicable to BBC staff:

+#### Promoting to Stage:
+- All of the above
+- Raise an issue in the is-infra repo requesting the STM change for going to stage

+#### Promoting to Live:
+- All of the above
+- No outstanding a11y issues/swarms/tests (these will block going live)
+- Raise an issue in the is-infra repo requesting the STM change for going to live